Mohammed Ahmad Ghulam Rabbani

 Mohammed Ahmad Ghulam Rabbani is a citizen of Pakistan who was extrajudicially detained by the United States military at the Guantanamo Bay detention camp in Cuba from 2004 to 2023.
 He was never charged with a crime, was never tried, and was a subject of enhanced interrogation techniques.

-American Intelligence analysts estimated that Rabbani was born in 1970, in Medina, Saudi Arabia.
+American Intelligence analysts estimated that Rabbani was born in 1969, in Medina, Saudi Arabia.

 Mohammed Ahmad Ghulam Rabbani arrived at Guantanamo on September 19, 2004, and was held there for over 18 years, until his release on February 23, 2023.

 He had spent approximately two years in the CIA's network of secret black site camps, prior to his transfer to Guantanamo.

 Background

-Rabbani was born in Saudi Arabia to a Pakistani family who migrated to Karachi from India during the partition in 1947.
+Rabbani was born in Saudi Arabia to a Pakistani family who had migrated to Karachi from India during the partition in 1947.
 He learned to speak Arabic while growing up in Saudi Arabia.
 Rabbani eventually moved back to Karachi where he worked as a taxi driver during the 1990s.
 Due to his fluency in Arabic, his clientele included Arabs visiting the city, and he became a referred driver and guide for them.
-He married a 13 year old in 2001 and had a son, whom he has never seen and only came to learn of during custody, when his son was six years old.
+He married in 2001 and had a son, whom he has never seen and only came to learn of during custody, when his son was six years old.
 Rabbani has written that he was handed over to American authorities because his crime was that he "spoke Arabic" and that he was accused of being one of them.
 He has also written on the torture he has endured during captivity in Afghanistan and Guantanamo.

 CIA black site detention

 According to Laid Saidi, Rabbani, and his brother, Abdul Al-Rahim Ghulam Rabbani, were being held in the CIA black site known as "the salt pit" at the same time as him.

 According to the Senate Intelligence Committee report on CIA torture, Rabbani was tortured for two years by the CIA.
-According to the report he had been trained in a militant camp in Khost in 1994 for seven months, and then to the Khaldan Training camp for two months.
+According to the report, he had been trained in a militant camp in Khost in 1994 for seven months, and then at the Khaldan Training camp for two months.
 Imprisoned in Pakistan for two years — 1995-96 — and that in 1997, he met Osama bin Laden and became a travel facilitator for Al Qaeda.
 According to his file, he worked directly for Al Qaeda operational planner, Khalid Sheikh Mohammad.